 For the Soup

-2 pounds ripe tomatoes, any size, any variety (it’s especially great with a variety of heirloom tomatoes)
+2 pounds ripe, in-season tomatoes, any size, any variety (it’s especially great with a variety of heirloom tomatoes)

 1 medium cucumber

 1 green bell pepper

 1½ teaspoons kosher salt

 1 tablespoon sherry vinegar (or red wine vinegar)

 ¾ cup (6 oz) Spanish extra-virgin olive oil

 1-2 slices rustic white bread, crusts removed, torn into 1” pieces

 Suggestions for Garnish